 If you have these symptoms, it is more likely that you have acromegaly.

 Sometimes, people can develop TMJ that’s secondary to acromegaly.
 In this case, it’s important to manage your acromegaly first.
-This might be done through the removal of the pressuring tumor, drug therapy, or radiation therapy.
-Once the acromegaly is controlled, but symptoms persist, we can begin to manage the TMJ, and consider whether cosmetic dentistry might help improve the remaining symptoms.
+You can accomplish this through the removal of the pressuring tumor, drug therapy, or radiation therapy.
+Once you control the acromegaly, but symptoms persist, we can begin to manage the TMJ, and consider whether cosmetic dentistry might help improve the remaining symptoms.